Harness Configuration

 | Auth file | ~/.pi/agent/auth.json | Pre-configured auth file |

 At least one of these must be available.
 The Docker entrypoint validates this on startup.
+When MODEL_OVERRIDE starts with a provider prefix, only the matching key is required; when it's unset, any one of ANTHROPIC_API_KEY / OPENROUTER_API_KEY / OPENAI_API_KEY suffices.

 Environment Variables